-Wild meadows, flowers and pollinating plants are important for bees and other pollinators (butterflies, flies, wasps and moths), providing them with the nectar and pollen they need to thrive, as well as places to nest.
-Nectar gives bees the energy they need to fly and find a nest, while pollen provides bees the protein they need to grow whilst also pollinating the plants they visit at the same time.
+Wild meadows, flowers and pollinating plants are important for bees and other pollinators (butterflies, flies, wasps and moths), providing them with the nectar and pollen they need to thrive as well as places to nest.
+Nectar gives bees the energy they need to fly and find a nest, whilst pollen provides bees the protein they need to grow as they're out and about pollinating plants.

-It isn't just bees who pollinate, although they are the superhero of pollination.
-Wasps, hover flies, beetles and more are also polloinators and you can read about them in the Precious Pollinators resource.
+It isn't just bees who pollinate, although they are the superheroes of pollination.
+Wasps, hover flies, beetles and more are also pollinators and you can read about them in our Precious Pollinators resource.